 When it comes to thawing, a few hours in the fridge should be more than enough.
-You can also easily cut frozen fudge into pieces, so if you’re in a hurry, you can cut it up directly after taking from the freezer and serve to your guests.
+You can also easily cut frozen fudge into cubes, so if you’re in a hurry, you can cut it up directly after taking from the freezer and serve to your guests.

 How Long Does Fudge Last

 Fudge basically consists of sugar, butter, and milk.
 Neither milk nor butter is known to last particularly long at room temperature, and the same is true for the shelf life of evaporated milk after opening.
 But thanks to sugar and heating it does last quite a few days even if not refrigerated.